niharraju4/NLP_specialabled_Students/episode_1/README.md

 ```
 2. /common
 This folder contains code that is shared between both mobile and web.
-You can store shared components (like buttons or headers), utility functions (for formatting, etc.), and even some configuration files.
+You can store shared components
+(like buttons or headers),utility functions (for formatting, etc.), and even some configuration files.
 This ensures code reusability across platforms.

 ```
 /common/components: Shared UI components across both platforms (e.g., a common button).
 /common/utils: Shared utility functions like formatting dates or making API requests.